nickzoic/nick.zoic.org/art/unknown-unknowns-in-mave-data/index.md

 enough evidence to say if this variant is benign or pathogenic" and "we know this variant is hypomorphic", and I think this is worth further investigation.

-The first question I'm working on is: is there evidence of these variants in existing experimental data?
+The first question I'm working on is:

+* is there evidence of these variants in existing experimental data, such as that found in MAVEdb?

 # TO BE CONTINUED